 What to look for:

-- EPS (Expanded Polystyrene): EPS, the trademarked brand of Styrofoam used in helmets, is the most common inner liner on the market and for a good reason.
+- EPS (Expanded Polystyrene): You will typically come across EPS foam in mountain bike helmets.
+It is the most common material making up the bulk of the helmet.
 It dissipates the energy from an impact exceptionally well and is relatively inexpensive to form the internal of a helmet.
-However, it is only suitable for one crash, which is the reason experts recommend replacing your helmet after a single impact.
+However, it is only suitable for one crash.
+This is the reason experts recommend replacing your helmet after a single impact.

 - EPP (Expanded PolyPropolyne): Works to a similar effect of the EPS, but is slightly heavier and bulkier.
-However, it can work as a multi-impact material, so the helmet can take up to a few blows before needing to be replaced.
-It is not yet as commonly used as EPS due to costs and weight increases, but manufacturers are working on blending the two materials to make the ideal liner.
-The EPP and EPS blend is more common in full-face helmets than a half-shell, as weight is less of a consideration.
+However, it can work as a multi-impact material.
+This means you will need to replace the helmet after a couple of crashes, not just one.
+The EPP and EPS blend is more common in full-face helmets than half-shell helmets.

 An anti-rotational system is one that reduces the rotational movement of your brain during a crash.
 It is the rotational movement that is said to cause brain damage during a collision.
 Many anti-rotational systems have appeared on the market in recent years, and the sheer number of these can be overwhelming for someone looking for improved protection.
 Below we have explained the more conventional systems.